LLNL/pLiner/README.md

 # pLiner

-**pLiner** is a framework that helps programmers identify locations in the source of numerical code that are highly affected by compiler optimizations.
+**pLiner** is a framework that helps programmers identify locations in the source of numerical code that are highly affected by floating-point compiler optimizations.

 Compiler optimizations can alter significantly the numerical results of scientific computing applications.
 When numerical results differ significantly between compilers, optimization levels, and floating-point hardware, these numerical inconsistencies can impact programming productivity. **pLiner** is a framework that helps programmers identify locations in the source code that are highly affected by compiler optimizations. **pLiner** uses a novel approach to identify such code locations by enhancing the floating-point precision of variables and expressions.
 Using a guided search to locate the most significant code regions, **pLiner** can report to users such locations at different granularities, file, function, and line of code.